Agoric/documentation/main/REPL/sharingService.md

 use a named *shared map* to pass items to and from another vat.

 Shared maps are conceptually similar to a physical bulletin board.
-If you know the name of a shared map, you can append objects to or remove objects from that shared map.
+However, each shared map is only intended to be shared between two parties.
+If you have access to a shared map, you can append objects to or remove objects from that shared map.

 Name usage in shared maps is first come, first served, with